About This Drug

 - Blurry vision or other changes in eyesight

 - Symptoms of a stroke such as sudden numbness or weakness of your face, arm, or leg, mostly on one side of your body; sudden confusion, trouble speaking or understanding; sudden trouble seeing in one or both eyes; sudden trouble walking, feeling dizzy, loss of balance or coordination; or sudden, bad headache with no known cause.
 If you have any of these symptoms for 2 minutes, call 911.

 - Chest pain or symptoms of a heart attack.
 Most heart attacks involve pain in the center of the chest that lasts more than a few minutes.
 The pain may go away and come back or it can be constant.
 It can feel like pressure, squeezing, fullness, or pain.
 Sometimes pain is felt in one or both arms, the back, neck, jaw, or stomach.
 If any of these symptoms last 2 minutes, call 911.

-- Pain in the right side of your abdomen
+- Pain in your abdomen, especially the right side

 - Throwing up more than 3 times a day